yk-liu/yk-liu.github.io/competition/index.md

 | 16:35 - 17:00 | Awards ceremony |
 | 17:00 - 17:30 | Panel discussion |

+[CHINA ROBOTC](https://www.robotc.com.cn/) will be onsite to support the workshop and present their robots.

+[Intel Realsense](http://www.intelrealsense.com/) will be onsite to present their products and answer any questions.

 ## Organizers
 <img src="https://lifelong-robotic-vision.github.io/about/organizer.png" alt="Human-Robot-Computer" max-width="820" height="auto">